 The cape looks and fits great on the figure.
 I really like the sculpt.

-I also wanted to show off this really cool base that came to me from ANGOLZ.com (not included).
+I also wanted to show off this really cool base.
 It's made by Kid's Logic and it's called the Cosmos Base.
 It comes in different colors.
 It boasts 8 LEDs which are lit up through a hidden switch on the steps.
 It was meant for Saint Cloth Myth figures I believe but the adjustable stand posts should suit other figures nicely.

 While my figure had no real problems standing on his own with the cape, any sudden movement on the shelf or table will cause him to fall.
 It turn out the cape is heavier than the figure.
 To remedy this, Bandai provides a molded plastic support to help keep Ultraman standing.